Bayer To Pay More Than $10 Billion To Resolve Cancer Lawsuits Over Weedkiller Roundup

 "In 1979, the EPA banned the use of PCBs, but they still exist in some products produced before 1979.
 They persist in the environment because they bind to sediments and soils.
 High exposure to PCBs can cause birth defects, developmental delays, and liver changes."

-Monsanto legally manufactured PCBs, before halting production in 1977.
-The company will pay $650 million to settle local lawsuits, and $170 million to the attorneys-general of New Mexico, Washington, and the District of Columbia.
+Monsanto legally manufactured PCBs before halting production in 1977.
+The company will pay $650 million to settle local lawsuits, and $170 million to the attorneys-general of New Mexico, Washington and the District of Columbia.

 NPR's Dan Charles contributed to this report.